 You can make a flexible plan by using the A/B/Z plan:

-- Plan Z is your temporary fallback in case everything goes wrong.
+- Plan Z is your temporary fallback in case everything goes wrong—something easy to achieve.
 Having a Plan Z helps you take bigger risks.

 - Review your plan at least once a year – you can use our tool.